-Article 38.- Appointment to positions on the Board of Directors
+Article 38.- Appointment to office on the Board of Directors

-The Board of Directors shall appoint its Chairman and, as the case may be, one or more Vice-Chairmen, who shall stand in for the Chairman in the event of vacancy, absence or illness.
-It shall also appoint someone to the office of Secretary.
-In order to be appointed Chairman or Vice-Chairman, the person appointed must be a member of the Board of Directors; this shall not be necessary for the person appointed to serve as Secretary, in which case he shall have a voice but no vote.
+The Board of Directors, after a report of the Appointments and Compensation Committee, shall appoint from among its members the Chairman and, as the case may be, one or more Deputy Chairmen, to replace the Chairman in the event of vacancy, absence or disease.
+It shall also appoint the person to hold office as Secretary, after a report issued by the Appointments and Compensation Committee.

+To be appointed to Chairman or Deputy Chairman, the designated person shall necessarily be a member of the Board of Directors, which circumstance shall not be required for the person to be designated to hold office as Secretary, in which case the Secretary shall have the right to speak but not to vote.

-The Board of Directors may also optionally appoint a Deputy Secretary who need not be a Board member.
+The Board of Directors may also appoint voluntarily, after a report of the Appointments and Compensation Committee, one Deputy Secretary who need not be a Board member.